softprops/stats/README.md

 ### metric names

-Statd servers are largely considered with 2 things, metric names and metric values.
+Statd servers are largely concerned with 2 things, metric names and metric values.
 Metric names are lists of period (`.`) separated path segments.
 These names translate to file paths so most naming rules that apply to file names also apply to metric names.
 If your application has specific name formatting needs you can override the default escaping strategy pass setting the clients `format` member.